AwesomeDailyManager/.github/profile/README.md

 This is Awesome Daily Manager, an agent dedicated to solving tasks on a daily basis.

+## 🙋‍♀️ Introduction

+We are a passionate student team from China, dedicated to enhancing everyday happiness through the power of AI and robotics.
+Our mission is to blend cutting-edge technology with heartfelt innovation to make daily life not just more efficient, but more joyful and fulfilling.

+## 🔥 New
+* [2024.09.15] We’re delighted to present Awesome Daily Manager: Your ultimate assistant for a more organized and efficient life!

 <!--

 **Here are some ideas to get you started:**